retrosight/rest/json-home/draft-nottingham-json-home-05-owen-comments.md

 ###<a name="resource-hints-acceptpatch"></a>5.3. acceptPatch

+> Owen: This design makes assumptions about the use of the different methods (`PUT, GET, POST...etc`) and effectively hard codes certain methods within the schema, such as `accept-Patch` and `acceptPost` yet these are functionally identical to the `formats` hint.
+Suggest a grouping by methods, each of which has `formats` and `prefers`.

 * Resource Hint Name: accept-Patch
 * Description: Hints the PATCH [RFC5789] request formats accepted by the resource for this client; equivalent to the Accept-Patch HTTP response header.